 What is SQL Compare?

-SQL Compare is a GUI tool to compare SQL databases.
-It will inspect the structural differences between the source and target databases, and generate a deployment script (a.k.a. a ‘1-way synchronization’ script or ‘migration’ script) that will update the target to make its structure the same as the source, preserving the existing data wherever possible, and issuing a warning if it’s not.
+SQL Compare is a GUI tool to compare SQL Server databases.
+It will inspect the structural differences between the source and target databases, and present side-by-side differences in the SQL DDL code of each of the tables and code modules.
+It will generate a deployment script (a.k.a. a ‘1-way synchronization’ script or ‘migration’ script) that will update the target database to make its structure the same as the source, preserving the existing data wherever possible, and issuing a warning if it’s not.
 You can use SQL Compare’s options and filters to control how it does this comparison, and what objects in ignores.

-SQL Compare provides a command line interface (subject to a different, automation-based license), both for Windows and Linux, which allows you to perform the comparisons and deployments as part of a scripted process.
+SQL Compare provides a command line interface (which may be subject to a different, automation-based license), both for Windows and Linux.
+It allows you to perform the comparisons and deployments as part of a scripted process.
 When used from the command line or script, SQL Compare can provide an HTML or Excel file as a report.

 How does SQL Compare work?

 SQL Compare will compare schemas between databases, specifically between two different versions of the same SQL Server database.
-The source and target might be ‘live’ databases, but they don’t have to be because SQL Compare can work with any representation of a database from which it can construct a ‘model’ of the structure of that database.
-For example, it can parse a scripts folder, or even a single build script, to construct a model of the database, which it can then use in the comparison.
+The source and target might be ‘live’ SQL Server databases, but they don’t have to be because SQL Compare can work with any representation of a database from which it can construct a ‘model’ of the structure of that database.
+For example, it can parse a scripts folder, containing a set of DLL scripts for every database object, into a model of the database, or even a single build script.
 Similarly, it can work with a SQL Compare Snapshot or a SQL Source control project or a SQL Change Automaton project file.

 On running the comparison, SQL Compare will generate a list of database objects that exist only in the source, or exist only in the target, or exist in both but have differences.
 It will display the differences in the metadata for each object, in script form, and can auto-generate the deployment (or ‘schema migration’) script that will, if executed, alter the target so that its metadata is the same as the source.